centarro/commerce-docs/docs/contribute.md

 understand and why - we’re happy to hear from you, your contribution helps everyone!

-You can also contribute directly on our [documentation repository] by editing the files through the [GitHub] interface directly in your browser.
+You can also contribute directly on our [documentation repository] by editing the files through the [GitHub]{target=_blank} interface directly in your browser.
 Alternatively, you can clone the repository and edit the book in your favorite text editor.

 ## Choosing an issue